odoo/documentation/odoo_sh/getting_started/builds.rst

 .. image:: ./media/interface-builds-branches.png
    :align: center

-For each branch, you can access the last build database using the *Connect* link and jump to the branch code using the *Github* link.
+For each branch, you can access the last build's database using the *Connect* link and jump to the branch code using the *Github* link.
 For other branches than the production, you can create a new build which will use the latest revision of the branch using the link *rebuild*.
 This last link is not available when there is already a build in progress for the branch.